 Featuring the best attractions in the South West Lake District that are accessible by public transport

 The Lake District and Cumbria are home to some of the best scenery and visitor attractions in the country.
 In the south west Lakes, this includes the popular village of Coniston with its picturesque lake, the famous beauty spot of Tarn Hows and the lovely Duddon and Esk valleys.
-The area also includes the only coast in the Lake District around Ravenglass.
+The area also includes the only coast in the Lake District National Park, around Ravenglass.

 There are various bus, train and boat services through the area which will transport you to all of the popular attractions described below.
 Each attraction includes a brief description, photograph, link to website (where available) and any facilities such as shops, cafes and toilets.
 Public transport services that stop nearby (within 1 mile) are listed and the location of each stop in relation to the attraction is described.
 Further information on each transport service, including route maps, timetable links and other attractions visited on route, can be found by following the transport service link.